TEALSK12/introduction-to-computer-science/lesson_45.md

 ### Lecture

-Ask students to consider how to determine if a particular person is in the room or not.
+Show students the set of cards you prepared.
+Explain that each card has a (number, word, name, picture, etc) on it.
+Ask the students to devise a method that can correctly determine whether a particular (number, word, name, picture) appears somewhere in the set of cards.

-* At first, you will likely get answers like "call out the person's name" or "look around."
-Press the students to come up with a method that will always work, including when the person is not present.
+* Press the students to come up with a repeatable method that will always work, including when the value you are searching for is not present.
 If necessary, ask them to pretend they are a computer.
- Point out that solutions like "look around" are too high-level, and in reality, there is a lot more going on (such as looking at each person individually).
+ Point out that solutions like "look at all the cards" are too high-level, and in reality, there is a lot more going on (such as looking at each one at a time).

+There are many ways of searching the set of cards.
+Some students may come up with novel solutions, like:
+* sorting the cards into some kind of order first
+* dividing up the cards into smaller groups and giving each smaller group to a different student to check

-Guide students to the process of checking if each person is the one they are seeking, in some deterministic order, until they have either found the person or checked everyone.
-Emphasize that the absence of the person is only confirmed when everyone has been checked, but that the presence is known as soon as the person is found.
+Guide students to the straightforward process of checking each card in a sequential order until they have either found the card they are looking for or checked every card.
+Emphasize that the absence of the card is only confirmed when every card has been checked, but that its presence is known as soon as the it is found.

-* Get students to recognize that this process is a traversal of the people in the room.
+* Point out that this process is a traversal of a list of cards.

 Explain that the process of traversing a list looking for a particular item is known as a "sequential search."